intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/installation.md

 **Mutilate**

-Mutilate must be compiled from source by user and `mutilate` binary must be available in `$PATH` on Services and Load Generator nodes.
+Mutilate must be compiled from source on every node and `mutilate` binary must be available in `$PATH` on Services and Load Generator nodes.
 Please refer to [Mutilate Readme](https://github.com/leverich/mutilate) for build instructions.

 Full list of CentOS dependencies are below.
-Library cppzmq-devel is required for proper Mutilate agent synchronisation.
+Library `cppzmq-devel` is required for proper Mutilate agent synchronisation.

 ```bash
 sudo yum install zeromq cppzmq-devel gengetopt libevent-devel scons gcc-c++